meklort/bcm5719-fw/README.md

 # BCM5719 Firmware Reimplementation

-## Introduction
-This library contains a clean-room reimplementation of the BCM5719 firmware based on the [Ortega](https://github.com/hlandau/ortega/blob/master/rtg-spec.md) specification.
+This project contains a clean-room reimplementation of the BCM5719 firmware based on the [Ortega](https://github.com/hlandau/ortega/blob/master/rtg-spec.md) specification.

 The firmware has been tested on the [Talos II](https://wiki.raptorcs.com/wiki/Talos_II) and [Blackbird](https://wiki.raptorcs.com/wiki/Blackbird) made by [Raptor Computer Systems](https://www.raptorcs.com/).

 **Note: This firmware is currently in development.
 Flashing the firmware to a network card can result in a bricked device when either an external programmer is required, or the external flash must be temporarily disabled during boot-up.**

-## Status
+# Status
 The current version of the code is functional and is able to handle network traffic over NC-SI.
   - Libraries:
     - MII Library: Done